The Best Boat Rides for Families in NYC

 Who can resist an evening boat ride to and from Ikea?
 Photo by Chun-Hung Eric Cheng via Flickr.

 Departs from Pier 11 at South Street and Gouverneur Lane

-The Ikea ferry is a convenient way to get to the megastore in Red Hook, Brooklyn, but also a fun and sometimes free ride.
+The Ikea ferry is a convenient, fun way to get to the megastore in Red Hook, Brooklyn.
 If you go on the weekend, the trip is free.
 On weekdays, you pay $5, but you can redeem your ticket for a credit toward your purchase of $10 or more.
 Children younger than 6 ride free at all times.
 Purchases must fit in a large Ikea bag to be allowed on the boat.